silvadenisson/electionsBR/README.md

 * `voter_profile()`

-To download all the data from a given election, only the `year` argument must be passed to the function call:
+To download data from a given election, only the `year` argument must be passed to the function call:

 ``` {.r}
 df <- candidate_fed(year = 2002)